-That's it, it's pretty simple as an extension but the options are enough to enhance your blog posts.
+That's it, it's a pretty simple extension but the options are enough to enhance your blog posts.

-The last item I propose to add in your articles is a voting system with WP Applause.
-But we could very well have chosen a system with a star like KK Star Rating...for example.
+The last element I suggest you add to your articles is a voting system with WP Applaud.
+But you could have chosen a star system like KK Star Ratingfor example.

 This extension is free but, let's say it right away, it is not often updated...

-Once installed and activated, this is how it works:
+Once installed and activated, here is how it works:

-- Go to the WPApplaud tab to check the types of publications on which you would like to see the "little applause" appear.
+- Go to the WPApplaud tab to check the types of publications on which you want the "little clap" to appear.

 - You can exclude publications manually.

-- You can disable the CSS in order to embark your own.
+- You can disable CSS to embed your own.

 - You can choose the counting method (Ajax and maximum count per user).

 - You have the possibility to add custom titles.

-- Finally, and this is what interests us most for the rest of the tutorial: other display methods.
-You can use a shortcode to display applause in the desired location rather than automatically.
+- Finally, and this is what interests us most for the rest of the tutorial: the other display methods.
+You can use a shortcode to display the clap at the desired location rather than automatically.

-4 - Integrate elements to blog posts with the Theme Builder
+4 - Integrating elements into blog posts with the Theme Builder

-So, now that you have installed and set up the 3 extensions, I suggest you display this reading information in your blog posts.
+Now that you have installed and configured the 3 extensions, I suggest you display this reading information in your blog posts.

-So you have understood that you either create or modify your article template created with the Theme Builder.
+So you get it, you either create or modify your article template created with the Theme Builder.

-You add a new row (the green "+") cut into 4 columns.
+You add a new row (the green "+") split into 4 columns.

 In each column of this row, you add a text module in which you will place the appropriate shortcodes:

 - [ wp-word-count ]* to display the number of words.

-- [ wp-word-count-reading-time ]* to display the playback time.
+- [ wp-word-count-reading-time ]* to display the reading time.

-- Press [ post-views ] * to display the number of frames.
+- [ post-views ]* to display the number of views.

-- [ wp_applause ]* to display the voting system.
+- [ wp_applaud ]* to display the voting system.

-Well, it's as simple as this, here's the result:
+It's as simple as that, here is the result:

 Did you know that you can test Divi for free?
 Go to this page and click on "TRY IT FOR FREE

-5 - Adjusting the display with some CSS
+5 - Adjusting the display with a little CSS